 Unless you’re planning on breeding your dog, you really should consider getting them neutered.
 This should calm them down no end and there are many health benefits too.

 Give him something to chew

 If your dog has got a fondness for chewing your shoes, handbag or anything they see, you need to try to stop this straightaway.
 If they eat something they shouldn’t, you could end up with a nasty vet’s bill.
 Give your dog chew toys and treats that they can chew under your supervision (never leave them unsupervised in case they swallow them).
-If they are chewing things when you leave them alone in your house, consider crate training.
+If they are chewing things when you leave them alone in your house, why not consider crate training?
 Your dog might really benefit from having a safe place like a crate to retreat to and it’ll protect your home from further damage.